-Where a teacher feels that the intervention offered through school is not sufficiently meeting the needs of the child, they will discuss this with the SENCO (Denis Orr-McGuinness).
-The SENCO will be able to provide more specialist knowledge/ advice related to a range of emotional and mental
+Where a teacher feels that the intervention offered through school is not sufficiently meeting the needs of the child, they will discuss this with the SENCO (Katrina Macey).
+The SENCO will be able to provide more specialist knowledge/ advice related to a range of emotional and mental health concerns and will facilitate referral to an external agency where appropriate: for example, CAMHS, Visyon, CARITAS and the Emotionally Healthy School Links Team.

-Policy Date: February 2019 Review Date: February 2022 Review Date: December 2023
+Policy Date: February 2019 Review Date: February 2022